furkanbingol/MazeSolver-C-Project/README.md

 # mazeSolver
-C program that shows all the paths tried in a given maze and finally the correct path;
+C program that shows all the paths tried in a given maze and finally the correct path
 <br>[The number of apples is fixed at <strong>15</strong>]

 <strong>In-program images</strong>;